hashicorp/terraform-provider-azurerm/website/docs/d/container_group.html.markdown

 * `location` - The Azure Region where the Container Group instance exists.

+* `subnets` - The subnet resource IDs for a container group.

+* `zones` - A list of Availability Zones in which this Container Group is located.

 * `tags` - A mapping of tags assigned to the Container Group instance.

 ## Timeouts